zxeeq/zxeeq/README.md

 Mainly doing Discord Bots in Discord Bot Maker but i wanna learn HTML n' CSS I'm student in 6th grade class and i'm 11 years old!
 In free time I'm playing Fortnite with my friends!
+I have my own store with accounts, generators, sourcecodes, viruses, applications!
+In Fortnite I have 120PR and 300$ on wagers!

 ## Mainly i'm proggraming in 💻